kurtstrik/Wackelpudding/README.md

 tested under following conditions:

-- 720 x 1280 xhdpi! ${\color{red}CAUTION:}$ testing on other resolutions at your own risk (that is because certain graphics are tailored to the given resolution)
+- 720 x 1280 xhdpi!
 - Android 6.0 Version (but compiled at API 16 Android 4.1)

+> [!CAUTION]
+testing on other resolutions at your own risk (that is because certain graphics are tailored to the given resolution)